Sofia Sakorafa: Athletics

+She won the bronze medal at the 1982 European Championships in Athens.
 In 1983, after winning the Balkan Games, she had achieved the third performance of the year with a throw of 72.28 m, but eventually had to withdraw from the World Championships in Helsinki, due to injury.

+She was named the Greek Female Athlete of the Year for 1981 and co-Athlete of the Year with javelin thrower Anna Verouli for 1982.

 Competition record

 2004 Olympics

 Sakorafa stirred controversy in 2004 when she became a Palestinian citizen and applied a few months before the Olympic Games for a berth on the Palestinian Olympic team at the age of 47.
 She made her debut representing Palestine in Chania, Crete, on 28 June 2004 - her performance was 47.23 metres.
 Despite the fact that her gesture to participate as a Palestinian was symbolic, the IAAF ruled her ineligible for the 2004 Summer Olympics.

 Professional career

 Sakorafa worked in as a secondary teacher of physical education before working as a freelance.
 From 1994 to 1996, she served as an adviser to the sports minister and as Chairman of the Commission for Sport and Woman.